 Beyond the Danish capital in its second city Aarhus BOOK1 is due to open in the city’s former library.
 Designed by the Danish Brøchner Hotel Group with a new take on old style hostel accommodation.
 In their first project outside Copenhagen the property will offer 444 beds spread across dormitories, private rooms and even suites.

-Having delayed the opening from 2020 the hostel is due to open in beginning of 2021, close to the ARoS Museum in the centre of the city.
+Having delayed the opening from 2020 the hostel is due to open in spring of 2021, close to the ARoS Museum in the centre of the city.

 Design details of the former library have been preserved and mixed with minimalist Scandinavian styling using cool industrial steel.
 The hostel is aimed at younger travelers and uses innovative digital solutions such as an app that will allow guests to chat with the staff and open their hotel room.